varunkumardev/amitmerchant1990.github.io/_posts/2020-8-08-how-to-set-default-value-for-attributes-anonymous-components-laravel.md

 </div>
 ```

 But sometimes, you just want to keep a default value for the attribute irrespective of passing it down from the component.
-So, if we doesn't provide any `type` attribute like so, in the previous example...
+So, if we don't provide any `type` attribute like so, in the previous example...

 ```php
 <x-alert>